 Tax treatment for options is diverse, including simple and complex trades on securities vs. Section 1256 contracts.

-Equity options are taxed as securities and they include:
+Equity options are securities, and they include:

 - stock options